 The malfunctioning could have been due to my oversight as I forgot to switch off my PC one night.

 After the lesson, I’ve been researching on how best to backup my data.
-My key criteria is that I want the backup to be done automatically.
+My key criterion is that I want the backup to be done automatically.
 Coincidentally, I received an invitation from Seagate to review some of their products.
 And I took it up with great interest.

 The first that I’ll be reviewing is Seagate Backup Plus Hub.
 Let’s find out more about this external storage device.